ibm-cloud-docs/vpc/bs_snapshots_view.md

    - [Create virtual server](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-restore-cr-details-ui)
    - Delete

-### Viewing details of a consistency group in the UI
+### Viewing details of a consistency group in the console
 {: #snapshot-vpc-view-consistency-group-ui}

 To see detailed information about a consistency group, locate the group on the Block Storage snapshots for VPC list.
 Then, click the name of a consistency group.